 Olive oil for drizzling

-Halve the dough, and place each piece on baking sheet, lined with parchment paper.
+Halve the dough, and place each piece on a baking sheet, lined with parchment paper.
 With fingers dipped in water, flatten each piece, making sure you keep the two pieces well apart.
 Flattening and stretching the dough create two ovals, about 24 X 16 cm.
 (9 ½ X 6 1/2 inches).

 Sprinkle with water and let the dough stand for 30-40 minutes.